Kevinpgalligan/cl-bittorrent/README.md

 ### Description
-My implementation of the BitTorrent protocol in Common Lisp.
+A BitTorrent client in Common Lisp.

-Nice extensions that I'll probably never do:
+The minimum additions to make this actually useful:

+* Test it with multi-file torrents.
 * Pausing and resuming of downloads.
-* Resilience to e.g. dropped connections, failed file writes, etc.
+* Resilience to errors: dropped connections, failed file writes, unresponsive tracker, etc.
 * Smarter selection of pieces for download (e.g. rarest first).
-* UDP communication with trackers.
+* UDP communication with trackers (currently only the old HTTP version).
 * Figure out a better way to read bytes from the usocket stream (not one at a time).

 ### Setup